-In a dying and repressed world, a cruel and deranged king controls his kingdom with the help of his death squads.
+In a dying and repressed world, a cruel and deranged king controls his kingdom with his death squads.

 She will face hardship and loss on her journey to find the meaning behind an ancient evil that has arisen once again.
 An evil that promises to terrify and destroy all of Antar and its people.

-Transport yourself into Antar, a ruined and barren world, but a world filled with the marvels of magic, the bleakness of real battle, with the realities of life and death.
+Transport yourself into Antar, a ruined and barren world, but a world filled with the marvels of magic, the bleakness of battle, with the realities of life and death.

 And only one thing; that has been buried for 900 years can save it all.